 IP address and browser/device information

-In order to create usage statistics to analyse and improve this website, CESSDA records your IP address, certain elements of your browser/device configuration (such as screen size, browser type, operating system and device type) and your approximate location, if available.
+In order to create usage statistics to analyse and improve its website and services, CESSDA processes your IP address, certain elements of your browser/device configuration (such as screen size, browser type, operating system and device type) and your approximate location, if available.

 The analytics tool we use is called Matomo and is maintained by CESSDA.
-Your IP address is anonymised and your full IP address is not stored.
-Usage information is aggregated and not identifiable on an individual basis, and is not sent to third parties.
+Your IP address is anonymised, and your full IP address is not stored.
+Usage information is aggregated and not identifiable on an individual basis and is not sent to third parties, apart from the exceptions named in this policy

 The legal basis for collecting this information is our legitimate interest to analyse usage in order to operate, maintain and improve our website.
 This data is processed by Openconcept AS.

 Note that disabling cookies completely may impact the behaviour and functionality of other websites.

 If you sign up for the newsletter, you give CESSDA consent to record and use your email address in order to send you regular newsletters.
 The data processor for this service is MailerLite.
-You may withdraw your consent and unsubscribe at any time by clicking the unsubscribe link in any received newsletter or by contacting email@example.com.
+You may withdraw your consent and unsubscribe at any time by clicking the unsubscribe link in any received newsletter.